-Aid is awarded to meet financial need in the following order: loans, part-time employment, and grants/scholarships.
+Financial aid is awarded to meet financial need in the following order: loans, part-time employment (work study), and grants/scholarships.
 Loans and employment, referred to as "self-help," are awarded for a set annual amount.

 WESLEYAN REDUCED & NO LOAN INITIATIVES